-In the Participant Portal:
+In the eGrants Management Portal:

-As regards the electronic management of grant agreement signed with the EASME, the primary contact is called Project Legal Signatory (PLSIGN).
-It is the person that has the right to sign grant agreements and amendments on behalf of the organization.
-Changes of the PLSIGN should be made via the Participants Portal ("my organisation" area).
+As regards the electronic management of grant agreements signed with the EISMEA, the primary contact is called Project Legal Signatory (PLSIGN).
+It is the person that has the right to sign grant agreements and amendments, as legal representative on behalf of the organisation.
+Changes of the PLSIGN should be made via the Funding and Tenders Portal ("my organisation" area).